 To reach the country you can fly to the only airport in the republic: the only international airport.
-Once on the islands transport is mainly by the boats and the light aircrafts.
+Once on the island transport is mainly by the boats and the light aircraft.
 The main languages spoken here are Seychellois Creole, English and French.
 The climate is equable although quite humid, as the islands are small and the temperature varies little throughout the year.

-With such a wealth history, the Seychelles is doted with several museums which are helping preserve the delicate past of this little Indian Ocean republic.
-A visit to one of the museum is always recommended whenever on a visit to the Seychelles.
+With such a wealth history, the Seychelles dotes with several museums that are helping preserve the delicate past of this little Indian Ocean republic.
+A visit to one of the museums is always recommended whenever on a visit to the Seychelles.
 More information can be found in the tourism agencies within Victoria City.

 The alluring blue Indian Ocean makes Seychelles the perfect place for the water enthusiasts.
-Have fun on the board of a yacht, power boat, catamaran or sailboat.
-Windsurfing is also popular water sport especially during the months of May up to October Scuba diving and fishing are popular water sports and can be done deep into the ocean.
+Have fun on the board of a yacht, powerboat, catamaran or sailboat.
+Windsurfing is also a popular water sport especially during May up to October Scuba diving and fishing are popular water sports and can be done deep into the ocean.

 Nothing is as spectacular as the marine life around the Seychelles islands especially the more remote corals islands.
 With more than 1000 species of the fish having been recorded the marine life here can no behave a parallel with anywhere else in color and splendor.

-Here the most popular Nightclub is called the "Lovenut" in the centre of Victoria, 100 meters walk from central Taxi station.
-There are several other night clubs with an array of music all for different situation.
+Here the most popular Nightclub is called the “Love nut” in the center of Victoria, 100 meters walk from central Taxi station.
+There are several other night clubs with an array of music all for different situations.
 The music also varied with some clubs playing popular western music.
 Concerts highlighted with international artistes are also a popular feature of the night entertainment.